-JMF: We were talking about this earlier, and you mentioned that people either tend to approach Revelation by ignoring it all together, or by obsessing over it.
+JMF: We were talking about this earlier, and you mentioned that people either tend to approach Revelation by ignoring it altogether, or by obsessing over it.
 What causes those two reactions?

-GF: I think it has to do with the kind of literature, the technical word is genre, the kind of literature that it is.
-And frankly more people, especially those raised in the King James Version, where every verse is a paragraph, so that every sentence, every verse, has equal … to all of the rest of it, they don’t think of it in terms of continuity or in terms of narrative or letter or parable, they just think in terms of little things called verses.
-And the net result is, not understanding the kind of thing that revelation is.
-They read it… they level it out – the whole New Testament is simply leveled out … all read at the same level.
+GF: It has to do with the kind of literature (the technical word is genre) that it is.
+Most people, especially those raised in the King James Version, where every verse is a paragraph, so that every sentence, every verse, is equal to all of the rest, they don’t think of it in terms of continuity or in terms of narrative or letter or parable, they just think in terms of little things called verses.
+The net result is, they are not understanding the kind of thing that Revelation is.
+They level it out – the whole New Testament is leveled out … all read at the same level.

-JMF: That’s an interesting thought because it makes so much sense that we look at the Bible and it’s divided up into chapters and verses, and as you just said, each verse is a paragraph, and so it does kind of come across as though verse 9 has no equal weight of the authority of the word of God and should be taken as important as verse 12 or verse 16 and we skip around like that… (GF: And on its own and out of context.) but we don’t read anything else like that.
+JMF: That’s an interesting thought because it makes so much sense, that we look at the Bible and it’s divided into chapters and verses, and as you just said, each verse is a paragraph, and so it does come across as though verse 9 has equal weight of the authority of the word of God and should be taken as important as verse 12 or verse 16, and we skip around like that… [GF: On its own and out of context.] but we don’t read anything else like that.

 JMF: And intertestamental is referring to…

-GF: … between the Old and the New Testament (if you will) between Malachi and Matthew, 200-year period where a lot of these kinds of books were written.
+GF: … between the Old and the New Testament, between Malachi and Matthew, a 200-year period where a lot of these books were written.

 JMF: But Revelation is the only one that appears in the…

-JMF: And so for us to read it and to try to take Revelation's symbols and act as though they’re really about Mussolini, or they’re really about Adolf Hitler, is to misunderstand what’s going on in Revelation itself.
+JMF: So for us to try to take Revelation’s symbols and act as though they’re really about Mussolini, or they’re really about Adolf Hitler, is to misunderstand what’s going on in Revelation itself.

 GF: Yeah, we wouldn’t do that with one of Jesus’ parables.
 Nor we do that with one of the letters of Paul.
-So why would we do that to this which is first of all, a letter.
-I mean it’s to the seven churches.
-And he writes to them individually and everybody else is reading everybody else’s mail.
-So, they’re all in this together, but the document has to do with the fact that they are headed for a terrible holocaust.
-John recognizes that the martyrdom of Antipas of Pergamum [2:13] is the signal, the harbinger that it's going to get worse before it gets better.
-And that martyrdom is what really sort of tipped this off… trying to tell the people that the days to come are going to be far worse that you even imagine.
-And the catacombs are the clear example of the fact that John was right.
+So why would we do that to this – which is first of all, a letter.
+It’s to the seven churches.
+He writes to them individually, and everybody else is reading everybody else’s mail.
+They’re all in this together, but the document has to do with the fact that they are headed for a terrible holocaust.
+John recognizes that the martyrdom of Antipas of Pergamum [2:13] is the signal, the harbinger that it’s going to get worse before it gets better.
+That martyrdom is what tipped this off… he’s trying to tell the people that the days to come are going to be far worse than you imagine.
+The catacombs are the clear example that John was right.